 All OxyGo Accessories are available from your oxygen provider!
 If your provider doesn’t carry the item you are looking for, they can special order it for you.
 Below are the part numbers they can use for reference.

 OxyGo Desktop Battery Charger #1400-1030

 OxyGo FIT External Battery Charger #1400-2030

 We’re sorry you’re having issues with your OxyGo unit.
 The place to get the best help is to contact your oxygen provider.
 They can make sure you are getting the best care and ensure that your unique situation is taken care of.
-Luckily, OxyGo and OxyGo FIT are known for their reliability and most troubles are fixed quickly, and often don’t require you to send your unit back to us for repair.
+Luckily, OxyGo POCs are known for their reliability and most troubles are fixed quickly, and often don’t require you to send your unit back to us for repair.

 One common cause of an overheating OxyGo is that the air intake vents are blocked.
-This can be from putting your unit in a purse or bag, or from simple putting the unit in its carrying case backward!
+This can be from putting your unit in a purse or bag, or from simply putting the unit in its carrying case backward!
 If your air intakes are not blocked and the unit still overheats, contact your oxygen provider for service.

 "When I found out that I needed oxygen, I thought many activities were lost to me.
 OxyGo has restored my confidence in getting where I want to be, and my enjoyment in doing what I love."

 "The tanks I used before OxyGo were bulky and very restrictive.
 I used tanks for almost a year before finding out about OxyGo.
 The tanks were a lot of work and I often found them exhausting to use and set up … OxyGo gave me my life back.
 Now I want to go places.
 I can take OxyGo to the pool, beach, grocery store, shopping.
 I am often gone 8-10 hours a day."